Factibly/factibly/fc-web/README.md

 - ESLint &ndash; enforces JavaScript code styles
 - Bracket Pair Colorizer &ndash; matches brackets by user-defined colour
 - Auto Rename Tag &ndash; automatically renames the ending tags of paired HTML, XML and JSX tags
-- html to JSX &ndash; converts plain HTML code to the corresponding JSX code
 - Markdown All in One &ndash; provides markdown tools such as keyboard shortcuts, table of contents and auto preview
+- Code Spell Checker &ndash; checks your code for spelling errors
+- ES7 React/Redux/GraphQL/React-Native snippets &ndash; provides snippets for some commonly used code blocks

-## Tools
+## Development Tools

-The following tools are recommended for this project:
+The following development tools are recommended for this project:

 - React Developer Tools &ndash;
   [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) |